lsunley/Project4-ML/README.md

 Use clustering algorithms (K-means, hierarchical clustering) to identify distinct groups of remote workers who share similar characteristics and outcomes

 ## Potential Impact:
-The project will provide valuable insights into the relationship between remote work and mental health, offering practical recommendations for organizations and policymakers to support employees in a rapidly evolving work environment.
+The project will provide valuable insights into the factors that are considered when determining if a new credit applicant is deemed a risk to accept.